KerryDRX/EvidentialADA/README.md

 pip install -r requirements.txt
 ```

 - Download dataset from [Office-Home](https://www.hemanthdv.org/officeHomeDataset.html) or [Visda-2017](http://ai.bu.edu/visda-2017) to local environment.
-Image files should be stored the hierarchy of
+Image files should be stored in the hierarchy of
   - `<dataset-folder>/<domain>/<class>/<image-filename>`.
 - In [src/config.py](src/config.py):
   - Set `DATASET.NAME` to `"Office-Home"` or `"Visda-2017"`.